susantiyuni/precursor-retrieval/README.md

     --out_dir runs_bl01 \
     --inputf data/candidate-pool.jsonl
 ```

-This will run all baselines as specified in the paper.
-The results (e.g., ranked candidate files per query, experiment logs) will be saved in the specified directory.
+For all the experiments, the results (e.g., ranked candidate files per query, experiment logs) will be saved in the specified output directory ``out_dir``.

 ## Evaluation Metrics
 To compute evaluation metrics: